Thomas J. Healey: Philanthropy

 Healey has served as the chairman of the Rockefeller Foundation Investment Committee.
 He has worked with the Healey Family Student Center at Georgetown University which opened September 2014, and with the National Leadership Roundtable on Church Management.
 In 2012, Healey received the Catholic Charities Caritas award for working with the poor and impoverished.
 In 2011 he was entered into the Tri-County Scholarship Fund Hall of Fame.
 In 2010 he received the Mossavar-Rahmani Center for Business and Governments Distinguished Service Award.

 Personal life

 Thomas Healey is married to his wife Margaret, a doctor of psychology, with whom he has two children: T. Jeremiah Healey and Megan R. Healey Hagerty, and nine grandchildren.
-He is the brother of Reverend Joseph G. Healey.
+He is the brother of the Maryknoll priest Joseph G. Healey.